Code of Conduct

 (b) Outside Directorships

 It is a conflict of interest to serve as a director of any company that competes with the Company.
-Employees may not serve as a director of another company without first obtaining the approval of the Chief Executive Officer (the “CEO”) of STM Industries, Inc.
+Employees may not serve as a director of another company without first obtaining the approval of an authorized representative of the Company or the applicable subsidiary or controlled affiliate.

 (c) Business Interests